IIIT-Programming-Club/TLE/README.md

 You will need to setup a bot on your server before continuing, follow the directions [here](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token).
 Following this, you should have your bot appearing in your server and you should have the Discord bot token.
+Finally, go to the `Bot` settings in your App's Developer Portal (in the same page where you copied your Bot Token) and enable the `Server Members Intent`.

 To start TLE export the token and the bot prefix as an environment variable.
 These can be placed in a file `secrets` in the base folder and the `run.sh`